tuanchris/dbt-generator/README.md

 pip install dbt-generator
 ```

+This package should be executed inside your dbt repo.

 ## Generate base models

 To generate base models, use the `dbt-generator generate` command.
 This is a wrapper around the `codegen` command that will generate the base models.
 This is especialy useful when you have a lot of models and you want to generate them all at once.

 ```
 Usage: dbt-generator generate [OPTIONS]